 The common is in an elevated position above Stroud so on a clear day there are far reaching views towards the Forest of Dean and the Welsh hills.

 If you would like to extend your walk then you could head to the nearby Woodchester Park.
 This National Trust owned park has miles of good footpaths taking you through the tranquil wooded valley to five pretty lakes.
+The National Trust also manages Minchinhampton Common which has more nice footpaths and views to enjoy.

 You could also pick up the Cotswold Canals Walk and enjoy waterside walking through Sroud and the surrounding countryside.